yants27/parkour_test/README.md

 - @shihyousyu:
   - Forked the original project from [@yants27](https://github.com/yants27/game_test).
   - Rewrote README.md with full game description, usage, and license info.
-  - Took over project development from this point onward.
+  - Project development continued under [@shihyousyu] from this point onward.
   - Added the Dev Log section directly into the README for easier tracking of development progress.

 ### 2025-06-03